pingcap/docs/functions-and-operators/expressions-pushed-down.md

 ## Blocklist specific expressions

-Suppose that unexpected behaviors occur during the calculation of an [above-listed expression](#supported-expressions-for-pushdown) or a specific data type (**only** [`ENUM` type](/data-type-string.md#enum-type) and [`BIT` type](/data-type-numeric.md#bit-type)) caused by its pushdown.
-In that case, you can quickly restore the application by blocklisting pushdown the function, operator, or data type.
-Specifically, you can prohibit the function, operator, or data type from being pushed down by adding it to the blocklist `mysql.expr_pushdown_blacklist`.
+Suppose that unexpected behavior occurs when calculating [preceding expressions](#supported-expressions-for-pushdown) or specific data types (**only** [`ENUM` type](/data-type-string.md#enum-type) and [`BIT` type](/data-type-numeric.md#bit-type)) because of pushing them down.
+In that case, you can restore the application quickly by blocklisting pushdown the corresponding functions, operators, or data types.
+Specifically, you can prohibit the functions, operators, or data types from being pushed down by adding them to the blocklist `mysql.expr_pushdown_blacklist`.
 For details, refer to [Add to the blocklist](#add-to-the-blocklist).

 The schema of `mysql.expr_pushdown_blacklist` is as follows: